foratseif/myaz/README.md

 ### How to run
 <b>Recommended:</b> symlink ```myaz``` to a place that is in your ```$PATH```.

-But you can scripts directly or add the whole directory to your path.
+But you can run scripts directly or add the whole directory to your path.
+You do you.

 ```
 $ myaz